afzal09/tracalorie/README.md

 To run Tracalorie locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/tracalorie.git`
+1. Clone the repository

-2. Run in yuor preffered local server
+2. Run in your preffered local web server